danna123/CastOffline/README.md

 PROJECT DESCRIPTION:
 ===================

 CastOffline uses GoogleCast, a technology that lets user to send and control media to a large display.
-CastOffline is an android app that serves as a sender device.
+CastOffline is a cast app that has an android sender and a custom receiver.
 It is used to send the local phone media like audios,videos and images in the phone memory to any display like television.
 The app maintains an audio,video and image list collected from the phone memory.
-The user can choose the media that he wishes to see on the big screen.To serve the local content,the device must include a http server.
+The user can choose the media that he wishes to see on the big screen.

 Sender: Android App